-Dept/Area: Riverview QC Laboratory Written by: Z. Hranac TRA No: 13 Reviewed by: Andres Jimeno Date: 03/29/ 021 Task: Changing Combustion tube on LECO S-832DR CO S-832DR Approved by: Andres Jimeno Step Task Steps Potential Hazards Controls
+Dept/Area: Riverview QC Laboratory Written by: Zane Hranac Written by: Zane Hranac TRA No: 13 Reviewed by: Zane Hranac Date: 12/19/2022 Task: Changing Combustion tube on LECO S-832DR Approved by: Andres Jimeno Date: 12/19/2022

-, 2 Put instrument in front end maintenance mode and disable motors of Autosampler Pinch points Be sure to disable motors so that maintenance can be performed without danger of them initializing.
+Step Task Steps Potential Hazards Controls 1 Turn furnace off and allow to cool to room temperature None Check furnace system diagnostics in software to ensure that furnace has cooled.
+Ensure furnace is cooled slowly to avoid cracking the tube.
+2 Put instrument in front end maintenance mode and disable motors of Autosampler Pinch points Be sure to disable motors so that maintenance can be performed without danger of them initializing.
 3 Disassemble broken/spent combustion tube Thermal burn Cuts Ensure tube has cooled to room temp.
 Use cut resistant gloves to avoid exposure to broken ceramic.
 4 Install new tube Pinch Point Be aware of pinch points when installing new tube into furnace.
 Enable all motors and initialize them to properly home each one.
 5 Return furnace to operating temperature None Ensure to ramp up temperature slowly.